benallemand/ufolep13volley/README.md

 This project is intended to manage volleyball championship.

-Some folders/files have been ignored in GIT :
+1 file has been ignored in GIT :

-/nbproject/sql/*clustermysql05_hosteur_com.sql --> contains sql dump of actual database data /includes/db_inc.php --> contains :
+/includes/db_inc.php --> contains :

     <?php